 One can check that $E(\beta)$ is an increasing function of the temperature, as in the case of the Boltzmann distribution.
 Likewise one sees that if $E_2 > E_1$ then $\lim_{\beta \to \infty} E(\beta) = E_1$, as one would expect at zero temperature.
-The infinite temperature limit is somewhat less obvious, but a short calculation using l'H\^opital's rule to second order confirms that $\lim_{\beta \to 0} E(\beta) = \half (E_1 + E_2)$, in line with the corresponding result obtained the case of the Dirac measure.
-So clearly (\ref{Boltzmann}) and (\ref{uniform}) share various features in common.
+The infinite temperature limit is less obvious, but a calculation using l'H\^opital's rule to second order confirms that $\lim_{\beta \to 0} E(\beta) = \half (E_1 + E_2)$, in line with the corresponding result obtained the case of the Dirac measure.
+So clearly (\ref{Boltzmann}) and (\ref{uniform}) share features in common.
 On the other hand, one finds that there are certain important qualitative distinctions between (\ref{Boltzmann}) and (\ref{uniform}).
 For example, if we define the heat capacity as a function of the inverse temperature by setting

-then a calculation shows that in the case of the Dirac measure we have $\lim_{\beta \to \infty} C(\beta) = 0$ for low temperature, as is well known, whereas for an aggregation of two-level molecules in the case of the uniform distribution we obtain $\lim_{\beta \to \infty} C(\beta) = k_B$.
-Indeed, one observes that in the limit of zero temperature the heat capacity is independent of the value of difference of the two energy levels.
+then a calculation shows that in the case of the Dirac measure we have $\lim_{\beta \to \infty} C(\beta) = 0$ for low temperature, whereas for an aggregation of two-level molecules in the case of the uniform distribution we obtain $\lim_{\beta \to \infty} C(\beta) = k_B$.
+Indeed, we observe that in the limit of zero temperature the heat capacity is independent of the value of difference of the two energy levels.
 The result of the calculation depends only on the fact that the two energy levels are distinct.
 The existence of a strictly positive ``quantum" of heat capacity as zero temperature is approached can thus be regarded as a hallmark of the uniform distribution.
-Whether substances that can be usefully modelled as ideal quantum gases or spin solids having this property can be identified is of course an open question, but since the theory appears to admit this possibility it would be interesting to pursue the matter.
+Whether substances that can be usefully modelled as ideal quantum gases or spin solids having this property can be identified is of course an open question, but since our theory appears to admit this possibility it would be interesting to pursue the matter.